-BSCA, the second largest airport in Belgium and a true economic driver for the entire Walloon Region, has experienced a rapid growth of its activities in the past few years, with a continuing record number of visitors.
+BSCA, the second-largest airport in Belgium and a true economic driver for the entire Walloon Region has experienced rapid growth in its activities in the past few years, with a continuing record number of visitors.
 Every day, some 25,000 passengers visit the airport.
 In order to improve the experience of travellers and visitors passing through its installations, the group intends to go a step further in its development by becoming a true smart airport, providing its customers with additional services and an innovative experience.

 As for Telenet, a key player in telecommunications and new technologies in Belgium (operating under the BASE and Telenet brands), it would like to play a more active role in the development of digital projects in Wallonia.

 The partnership will initially focus on two concrete solutions